AnotherKamila/bsdops/README.md

       ```
       Note: You can use the same project/inventory for FreeBSD-based and Linux-based hosts, BSDops tries to be compatible.

-    * Create the file `group_vars/freebsd/paths.yml`.
-You can copy the one in this repo.
-It contains the following variables:
-      * `ansible_python_interpreter: /usr/local/bin/python2`.
-This is the Python path used by Ansible on the host.
-Ansible hard-codes it to `/usr/bin/python`, so we need to override it.
-      * `pkg_base_path: /usr/local/`.
-The base path for things not in the base system.

-      (this step will not be necessary in a future version, see #1)

 2. Bootstrap your host(s):
     Make sure that you can log in without password (`--ask-pass` doesn't work with FreeBSD).
     For example: `ssh-copy-id myhost`.